hrahmadi71/a-cma/index.md

 ## Introduction

+### History
-A-CMA refactors Java projects by receiving their Java byte-code as input.
+[A-CMA](https://github.com/hrahmadi71/a-cma/) refactors Java projects by receiving their Java byte-code as input.
 This tool first gets the Java byte-code and then extracts its structure (i.e. classes, methods, fields, relations, method-inputs, access levels, etc.).
+A-CMA can measure several metrics as well as the 26 metrics which we have used to represent the state shown in the table below.

 |     Measure-ID      |     Description                                                                                                 |